 Contracts for research and commercial projects provide a legally-binding declaration of the obligations of all involved parties.
 In order for a project to be assigned an account code by the Finance Office, a contract must be in place.

-The Contracts Team prepare, review, negotiate and authorise all University research contracts and most non research contracts save for some which fall outside our remit and are dealt with by either legal Services, Alta Innovations or Procurement.
+The Contracts Team prepare, review, negotiate and authorise all University research contracts and most non research contracts save for some which fall outside our remit and are dealt with by either legal Services, University of Birmingham Enterprise or Procurement.

 Contract types dealt with by the Team include: confidentiality agreements, material transfer agreements, collaboration agreements, tenders, studentships, grants, EU agreements and clinical trial agreements for the entire University.
 We also deal with other funding agreements, memorandums of understanding/letters of intent and non personal consultancy agreements.